HalimaBouzidi/HalimaBouzidi.github.io/_pages/services.md

 ### Academic Teaching

-As a postdoctoral scholar at UCI, I will serve as a lecturer for the following course:
+As a postdoctoral scholar at UCI, I served as an instructor for the following course:

-- **Advanced C Programming** (University of California, Irvine): Winter Quarter 2025
+- **EECS 22: Advanced C Programming** — University of California, Irvine (Winter 2025)

 During my PhD (2021-2023), I served as a graduate Teaching Assistant (TA) for the following courses: